KULeuven-MICAS/zigzag/lab2/README.md

-# Lab 2: Automating the temporal mapping
+# Lab 2: Automating the mapping

 ## Objective
 The goal of this lab is to have ZigZag generate multiple temporal mappings automatically, and only return the best one it found.

 Keep in mind that each evaluated mapping is uniquely different in loop ordering and memory allocation.
 Using traditional simulation, this would take orders of magnitude longer to 1. encode the mappings as a different control flow and 2. use cycle-accurate simulations to obtain the performance and switching activity.
 The trade-off is that the analytical cost model makes simplifying assumptions on both the hardware and the mapping of the workload onto its resources.

+As a second goal the user will automate the spatial mapping themselves (see Questions & Answers for more info).

 ## Setup
 1. Ensure you have installed the requirements in `requirements.txt`.